allenai/unified-io-2.pytorch/README.md

 ### Answer Scoring
-`model.score_answer_options` can compute the loss of several possible output given one set of inputs.
+`model.score_answer_options` can compute the loss of several possible outputs given one set of inputs.
 See `TaskRunner.categorization` or `TaskRunner.box_categorization` to see examples of how to use it.

 ```